APPLICATION DEADLINE: MARCH 13, 2019

 Martin Jurow Theatre Arts Award

 Established in 1981.
 The award was established to honor Martin Jurow '32, recognizing his distinguished career as a film producer.
-The award is made to encourage a student who has demonstrated theatrical ability and promise to continue pursuit of a career in the theatre.
-The grant is made annually to a William and Mary student pursuing summer employment, usually in the form of an internship with a prominent regional, repertory, or summer stock theatre.
-Preference is given to actors who are selected to work with the Virginia Shakespeare Festival.
+The award is made to encourage a student who has demonstrated theatrical ability and promise to continue the pursuit of a career in the theatre.
+The grant is made annually to a William & Mary student pursuing summer employment, usually in the form of an internship with a prominent regional, repertory, or summer stock theatre.

 Albert E. Haak Memorial Award